-Torfenster System India Pvt Ltd says that in 90’s the definition of windows and doors were different.
+Torfenster System India Pvt Ltd says that in 90’s the definition of windows and doors was different.
 It was just a necessity.
 Now home designers are considering different benefits of the product too.

 Jean-Gabriel Creton, CEO,

 Euradif also agrees that there is a strong interest in the PVC segment in India.
-Decorative doors panels for entrance doors in PVC and aluminium have been used for more than 20 years Europe.
+Decorative door panels for entrance doors in PVC and aluminium have been used for more than 20 years in Europe.
 The demand for this concept is catching up in India.

 Enquire Now for PVC Doors